The number of people in the U.S. getting kidney stones is rising.

-There are many factors that might affect your likelihood of getting a kidney stone.
+There are many factors that might affect your likelihood of getting kidney stones.
 Race, gender, and ethnicity all play a part in who may get them.
 For example, men get kidney stones more often than women, and white people more often than African Americans or any other race.

 Kidney stones are often very painful and can return once a person gets one.
 Certain individuals are more prone to kidney stones because of hereditary factors and lifestyle issues.